bertyn99/sciredev-back/README.md

 **The resume of the clean archi and how it is implemented in this project**

+    Currently we have 4 main folders:
+  - applications: This is the applications business layer, in this folder it will contain the existing business flows of the application in the form of use cases.
+  - domains : Represents the enterprise business layer in the form of models and abstractions from the repository.
+  - infrastructures : Contains frameworks and external tools, such as database, repository configuration and implementation.
+  - presentations : Adapter that connects the use case with the external layer.

  **Resume**
 The concept is to seperate the main part off the app while respecting the SOLID architecture.